 Rehabilitating your clients in their own communities

-Together with co-founders Myles Ball and James Cribb, Karl has developed THCS as a CQC-registered domiciliary care agency supporting the growing number of adults living with acquired and traumatic brain injuries in London and the surrounding counties.
+Together with co-founders Myles Ball and James Cribb, Karl has developed THCS as a domiciliary care agency supporting the growing number of adults living with acquired and traumatic brain injuries in London and the surrounding counties.

 Our mission is to support every client through an individual, evidence-based rehabilitation program enabling them to live as safely and as independently as possible within their own communities.